jsarnoff-juliacon/ErrorfreeArithmetic.jl/README.md

 ## ErrorfreeArithmetic
-errorfree and nearly errorfree transformations for accurate arithmetic
+errorfree transformations and other equally accurate arithmetic mappings